crossplane-contrib/provider-cloudinit/SLIDES.md

 * more functionality than a terraform provider
 * when angryjet is hella-perturbed, can't build, misleading errors
   * generate by hand and look for errors

+if this is janky - tell me how to make it better, hopefully inspiring new features for crossplane

 ## todo